-The GST regime requires all businesses to mandatorily file GST returns online every month along with the requisite quarterly or annual returns.
-Even businesses which now file returns quarterly or half-yearly (such as returns for service tax etc.) now need to file GST returns every month.
+The GST regime requires all businesses to mandatorily file GST returns online every month/ quarter along with the requisite annual returns.

 Clearly the biggest indirect tax reform since Independence, the GST regime is bound to herald a golden age of tax transparency, and seamlessness of tax credit across businesses, which will hopefully reduce costs for the end consumer in the long run.

 Looking for an Affordable Business Management Software?
 Opt for Tallyprime Starting as Low as Rs.
 750